I met my first love when I was in 7th grade.

 I stood in my Uncle David and Aunt France’s yard in Oregon stunned at the beauty of their flowers.
 I knew I would become a gardener and would love flowers for the rest of my life.

 Back home in Georgia, I announced my intentions to my mother and requested a packet of seeds.
-I found a clear patch of hard Georgia clay in a sunny spot in our woods, poured the seeds onto the ground, followed with a good drenching of water.
+I found a clear patch of hard Georgia clay in a sunny spot in our woods, poured the seeds onto the ground, followed with one good drenching of water.
 Then I waited.

 Nothing ever grew.